Jose W. Diokno: Early life and education

-Rising lawyer and Secretary of Justice years
+Rising lawyer

 Immediately after topping the Bar exam, Diokno embarked on his law practice at his father's bupete or law office, handling and winning high-profile cases including Vera v.
 Avelino, G.R.
 L-543, on behalf of his father, Sen. Ramón Diokno, who let the young Diokno quickly take over the bupete.
 Diokno also successfully fought libel charges against radio personality and Manila Mayor Arsenio Lacson, who was a close friend and would often visit Diokno and his wife in the wee hours at their home in Parañaque to prepare them breakfast.
 Diokno would in turn edit Mayor Lacson's newspaper columns for Free Philippines.
 Historians learned a few years after Mayor Lacson's sudden passing that Lacson even intended for Diokno to be his running mate, as the Manila Mayor's fame made him the top presidential candidate for the 1965 election.
 Diokno served in different committees under President Ramon Magsaysay, and by 1958, Diokno gained enough stature to be selected to join a special committee to investigate the Department of Finance.
 He was later invited to return to investigate anomalies happening in the Bureau of Supply Corrections.

+Secretary of Justice

-With his reputation as a legal practitioner established and secured, in 1961, Diokno was appointed Secretary of Justice by President Diosdado Macapagal through Lacson's support.
+With his reputation as a legal practitioner established and secured, in December 1961, Diokno found out through the news that he was to be appointed as Secretary of Justice by President Diosdado Macapagal through Mayor Lacson's influence.

 In March 1962, Diokno ordered a raid on a firm owned by Harry S. Stonehill, an American businessman who was suspected of tax evasion and bribing public officials, among other crimes.
 Diokno's investigation of Stonehill further revealed corruption within government ranks, and as Secretary of Justice, he prepared to prosecute those involved.
-However, President Macapagal intervened, negotiating a deal that absolved Stonehill in exchange for his deportation, then ordering Diokno to resign.
-Diokno only learned of his resignation from the news and received death threats from supporters of the president, which prompted Mayor Lacson to offer Diokno special security.
+However, President Macapagal intervened, negotiating a deal that absolved Stonehill in exchange for his deportation, then ordered Diokno to resign.
+Diokno only learned of his resignation from the news and received death threats from supporters of the president, which prompted him to rely on Mayor Lacson's special security.
 Diokno questioned Macapagal's actions, saying, "How can the government now prosecute the corrupted when it has allowed the corrupter to go?"
 Macapagal would become unpopular and eventually lose the next election in 1965 to another controversial politician also connected with Stonehill named Ferdinand Marcos.